confetti-framework/docs/docs/docs/the-basics/middleware.md

 ## Defining Middleware

-Let's place a new `CheckAge` struct within your `app/http/middleware` directory.
-In this middleware, we will only allow access to the route if the supplied `age` is greater than 200.
+Let's place a new `EnsureTokenIsValid` struct within your `app/http/middleware` directory.
+In this middleware, we will only allow access to the route if the supplied `token` is valid.
 Otherwise, we will redirect the users back to the `home` URI:

 ``` go
 package middleware